 \section{Physical Implications}

 We now ask if the physical consequences of the non-universality.
 One naive way to physically detect non-universality in a set of gates is to find a quantity that is conserved under $\unit$ unitary evolution {under the restricted set of symmetric gates}, but is not conserved under general $\unitt$ unitary evolution {under arbitrary set of symmetric gates}.
 However, it is impossible to find such a quantity since $\mrm{comm}(\gen)=\mrm{comm}(\lgen \mathcal{G} \rgen)=\comm$.
 Nevertheless, as we show below, conserved quantities of this type can be found on multiple copies of the system.
-In this section we discuss some two-copy observables that have a direct connection to strong non-universality and the super-commutant, and some multi-copy generalizations which can instead hold information on weak non-universality.
+In this section we discuss some observables whose late-time physics is controlled by objects known in past literature as ``quadratic symmetries'' \cite{zimboras2015symmetry}, that have a direct connection to strong non-universality and the super-commutant.
+We also discuss some multi-copy generalizations which can instead hold information on weak non-universality.